metabase/metabase/docs/installation-and-operation/serialization.md

 tar -xvf  metabase_data.tgz
 ```

-### Logs are added to the export and import output
+## Metabase adds logs to exports and imports

-In the export, it is added in the compressed directory as export.log
+Exports: Metabase adds logs to the compressed directory as `export.log`.

-In the import, the logs are exported directly.
-You can add the `-o -` flag to export logs directly into the terminal or `-o import.log` to save to a file.
+Imports: You can add the `-o -` flag to export logs directly into the terminal, or `-o import.log` to save to a file.

 ### Example export request with `curl`